Knowing When to Replace Your old PC

 The latest operating system version cannot be installed

-Back then, new operating system versions was not high on the priority list for users, as a new version rolls out every three to four years.
+Back then, new operating system versions were not high on the priority list for users, as a new version rolls out every three to four years.
 More often than not, the new release will render many existing applications incompatible, hence making users stave off an upgrade.
 However, operating systems work differently these days, often boasting of free updates on an annual basis, such as Apple’s Mac OS X and Microsoft’s Windows 10 following the same route.
 A new operating system update tends to see a bump in the minimum hardware specifications, and eventually the PC will end up excruciatingly slow to use.

 The latest apps and games won’t run

 There is no way to future-proof a PC, but you can definitely stave off the monster of obsolescence by upgrading your machine or purchasing a new PC entirely.
-Games and professional apps like Photoshop might have an attainable minimum specifications that will not break the bank, but to run the game/app at an optimal condition, anything higher than the recommended specifications would do just fine.
-It is often better to purchase a new machine outright than to obtain incremental upgrades to the memory, graphics card and storage space.
+Games and professional apps like Photoshop might have attainable minimum specifications that will not break the bank, but to run the game/app at an optimal condition, anything higher than the recommended specifications would do just fine.
+It is often better to purchase a new machine outright than to obtain incremental upgrades to the memory, graphics card, and storage space.